LIT-Protocol/docs/docs/additional-examples/evm-swap.md

 go();
 ```

-A must `Lit.Actions.setResponse` needs to be set before we are closing the execution of a Lit Action.
-This is the response which is shown after the execution of a Lit Action.
+We need to remember to set `Lit.Actions.setResponse` before we finish executing the Lit Action.
+This defines the response that will be shown when the Lit Action finishes executing.

-Complete Lit Action can be found at [swapAction.js](https://github.com/anshss/lit-evm-swap/blob/main/lit/swapAction.js).
+The complete swap Lit Action can be found [here](https://github.com/anshss/lit-evm-swap/blob/main/lit/swapAction.js).

 ## 3) Implementing Mint/Grant/Burn with SDK

-### Installing Packages
+### Installing and importing the relevant packages

 ```bash
 npm i @lit-protocol/lit-node-client @lit-protocol/contracts-sdk
 @simplewebauthn/browser  @lit-protocol/types ethers
 ```

-### Imports Declarations

 ```js
 import { LitNodeClient } from "@lit-protocol/lit-node-client";